 The Serving Missionaries list is incorrect; how do I fix it?

 You may notice missionaries missing from the Serving Missionaries list, or you may see missionaries listed there who do not belong in your unit.
 This is common if a missionary’s family has changed units since the missionary was called.
 If the issue persists after you have tried closing and reopening LDS Tools and performing a sync, please ask your clerk to update the missionaries’ Church unit information in the Missionary Online Recommendation System.
 Ward clerks may contact Local Unit Support for additional assistance.

 The Assigned Missionaries list is incorrect; how do I fix it?

 The Assigned Missionaries list contains all full-time missionaries serving in your unit.
 It is common for this list to become incorrect, especially after missionary transfers have occurred.
 If the issue persists after you have tried closing and reopening LDS Tools and performing a sync, please ask your clerk to contact the local mission office so that this information can be updated in the Internet Mission Office System.

 Why can’t other members in my ward or stake see me in the directory?

 Verify your privacy settings by selecting yourself from the directory.
 Then select Edit and verify and update your visibility settings as desired.

 Why are members of my ward or branch not listed in the directory?

-On the membership directory on LDS.org (https://www.lds.org/directory) or in LDS Tools, members can choose to allow some or all of their individual or household photos and contact information to display.
+Members can choose to allow some or all of their individual or household photos and contact information to display.
 In certain countries, due to data privacy laws, all members are opted out by default (in other words, their information is not shown), and members have to opt in to make their information available.
-If members choose to opt out, their information will be available only to certain leaders on the membership directory on LDS.org and in LDS Tools.
+If members choose to opt out, their information will be available only to leaders.